Audit and Risk Committee

 Systems of risk oversight and management

-- To fulfil its responsibilities in respect of the risk oversight and management function the Committee
+To fulfil its responsibilities in respect of the risk oversight and management function the Committee will:

 - review whether management has in place a current and sound enterprise risk management framework and associated procedures for effective identification and management of the Commission’s business and financial risks